kubista9/WEB3/Assignment 2/README.md

 none for now

 ## Notes
-- It is possible to play only one round of uno, if you wish to continue you must leave the game and create a new game
+- It is possible to play only one round of uno, if you wish to play more, you must leave the game and create a new game

 ## Requirements